-While his namesake newsletter, The Ferris Report, is a new addition to the Stansberry Research lineup, he’s been a core member of the team since 2000.
+Dan’s The Ferris Report is a new addition to the Stansberry Research lineup, but he’s been a core member of the team since 2000.

 His other newsletter, Extreme Value, has had a strong run since it was launched in 2022.

 In fact, Extreme Value has locked in a rock-solid 4.1 rating on Stock Gumshoe.